Give everyone the ultimate Nigerian dining experience with smooth, lump-free, and soft Amala Fele Fele!

 Trust me, it doesn’t get easier than this.
 This foolproof recipe guarantees perfectly textured Amala Fele Fele, giving you the ultimate African dining experience.

 If you can’t find ready-to-use yam flour, then you can also make it at home.

 - Peel the yam and slice it into pieces using a knife.

 - Place the slices in a bowl of water to slow down oxidation.

 - Then, transfer the slices into a dehydrator or oven.

 - Let them dry for 14 hours.

-- Finally, transform it into a powder consistency using a blender, food processor, food mill, or other similar kitchen tools.
+- Finally, grind it using a blender, food processor, food mill, or other similar kitchen tools.

-- Store the flour in an airtight container and place it in a cool and dry area for up to several months.
+- Store the flour in a container in a cool and dry area for several months.

 According to the African Food Network, this dish can also be made with cassava or plantain flour for other flavors.
-They will vary in color and flavor, but each will be silky smooth, super soft, and lump-free!
+They will vary in color and flavor, but all of them usually have a silky smooth, super soft, and lump-free!